A Perturbed-Alexander Invariant: Proofs of Theorem , the Invariance Theorem

 Our first proof of Theorem~\ref{thm:Main} is slightly informal as it uses the language and intuition of probability theory even though our ``probabilities'' are merely algebraic formulae and not numbers between $0$ and $1$.
 Seasoned mathematicians should see that there is no real problem here.
 Yet just to be safe, we also include a fully formal proof in Section~\ref{ssec:dull}.

-Cars ($\car$, $\rac$) travel on knot diagrams subject to the following three rules, inspired by Jones' ``bowling balls''~\cite{Jones:Hecke} and by Lin, Tian, and Wang's ``random walks''~\cite{LinTianWang:RandomWalk}): \begin{itemize} \item On plain roads (edges) they travel following the orientation of the edge. \item When reaching an underpass (the lower strand of a crossing), cars just pass through. \item When reaching an overpass cars pass through with probability $T^s$ (where $s=\pm 1$ is the sign of the crossing), yet drop over to the lower strand with the complementary probability of $1-T^s$. \end{itemize}
+Cars ($\car$, $\rac$) travel on knot diagrams subject to the following three rules, inspired by Jones' ``bowling balls''~\cite{Jones:Hecke} and by Lin, Tian, and Wang's ``random walks''~\cite{LinTianWang:RandomWalk} (within the proof of Proposition~\ref{prop:CarsAreGreen} below we will see that these rules are equivalent to the $g$-rules of Equation~\eqref{eq:CarRules} above): \begin{itemize} \item On plain roads (edges) they travel following the orientation of the edge. \item When reaching an underpass (the lower strand of a crossing), cars just pass through. \item When reaching an overpass cars pass through with probability $T^s$ (where $s=\pm 1$ is the sign of the crossing), yet drop over to the lower strand with the complementary probability of $1-T^s$. \end{itemize}

 These rules can be summarized by the following pictures:

 In these pictures the horizontal struts represent ``traffic counters'' which measure the amount of traffic that passes through their respective roads, and the output reading of these counters is printed above them.
 Thus for example, the last interchange picture indicates that if a unit stream of cars is injected into the diagram on the bottom right and two traffic counters are placed at the top, then the first of these will read a car intensity of $T^{-1}$ and the second $(1-T^{-1})$.